 “He mostly stays with us, er me, now.
 We want him to stand on his own two feet.
 That’s why he needs to pay his own tuition.”

 “Just helping a fellow student in need.”

 “Okay.
 But before you go around defaming my staff, I’ll want to see what you’re planning to say.

-After studying, the Sitting Band holds our first rehearsal without Tim in the boiler room.
+After studying, the Standing Band holds our first rehearsal without Tim in the boiler room.
 David brings Mike and Steve, making it more of a Neighborhoods rehearsal.
 We forget about Tim and are soon working on their rhythm section with Minehan constantly berating them to keep up.
-As for songwriting, it’s agreed that after The Game’s performance, those songs that applied strictly to Harvard would be in the Sitting Band set.
-Those songs more generally about any school would remain with the Neighborhoods.
+As for songwriting, it’s agreed that after The Game’s performance, those songs that apply strictly to Harvard will be in the Standing Band set.
+Those songs more generally about any other school will remain with the Neighborhoods.

 During a break, Jill asks if we can to do a spoof of the Harvard Alma Mater.
 She has the words that Tom Lehrer wrote over twenty years ago.

 “Let’s rewrite it in a four-four rock beat, instead of the two-two folkie speed,” Jill suggests.

 Come on, chaps, fight for Harvard

 Don’t be rough, though!